Book Character Name Ideas: 90+ Names by Genre

 Mystery & Detective Character Names

-Mystery names need to accomplish something subtle and specific: they need to feel trustworthy for your detective while feeling slightly suspicious for everyone else.
+Mystery names need to do quiet work.
+Your detective's name should feel trustworthy, while suspects can carry a faint edge of uncertainty.
 For inspiration on creating memorably sinister names, explore what makes a good villain name.
-The best mystery writers understand that a name like "Edmund Graves" planted early in a suspect list creates an unconscious association with death that either pays off brilliantly as a clue or serves as a masterful red herring.
-Every name in a mystery is evidence.
+A name like "Edmund Graves" planted early in a suspect list creates an association with death that might become a clue or a red herring.
+In a mystery, even a name can feel like evidence.

 Mystery & Detective Character Names

 Mystery and thriller names balance authority with intrigue.
-Detective names should inspire confidence, while suspect names can carry subtle hints—or deliberate misdirections.
-These names are designed to work within complex plots where readers are actively trying to solve the puzzle alongside the protagonist.
+Detective names should inspire confidence, while suspect names can carry subtle hints or deliberate misdirections.
+These names fit complex plots where readers are actively trying to solve the puzzle alongside the protagonist.

 - 1